The Peach Blossom Fan: Plot

 In the late Ming dynasty, the reformist Donglin movement reinstituted the "Restoration Society" (C: 復社, P: fùshè, W: fu-she) in Nanjing to fight corrupt officials.
-Hou Fangyu, one of the Society's members, falls in love with courtesan Li Xiangjun beside the Qinhuai River.
+Hou Fangyu, one of the Society's members, falls in love with Geji Li Xiangjun beside the Qinhuai River.
 He sends Li Xiangjun a fan as a gift and becomes engaged to her.
 An official called Ruan Dacheng, delivers trousseau through celebrity Yang Longyou (T: 楊龍友, S: 杨龙友, P: Yáng Lóngyǒu, W: Yang Lung-yu) for Hou in order not to be isolated from the royal court.
 Hou is persuaded into accepting it, but Li Xiangjun rejects the gift firmly, which wins Hou Fangyu's respect.

 Because he lacks military provisions, the commander of Wuchang Zuo Liangyu intends to move his army south to Nanjing, which terrifies the court.
 Considering Hou Fangyu's father had once been Zuo Liangyu's superior, Nanjing officials send Yang to ask Hou for help as a substitute.
 Hou Fangyu writes a letter to discourage Zuo from moving, but is slandered by Ruan for betraying the country, forcing him to find shelter with Shi Kefa in Yangzhou.
 Li Xiangjun and Hou Fangyu are separated.

 At that time, the political situation runs out of control.
 News comes that Li Zicheng, the leader of peasant rebellion, had captured the capital Beijing, and that the Chongzhen Emperor had hanged himself.
 Ruan and Ma Shiying, the local governor of Fengyang (鳳陽督撫), crowns the Prince of Fu (福王) Zhu Yousong as new Emperor and changes the title of the reign into Hongguang 弘光.
 They persecute Reformists and indulge the Emperor with lust.
 Governor of Cao (曹撫) Tian Yang (田仰) covets Li's beauty and wants to take her as concubine.
 At the marriage ceremony, Li resists with a suicide attempt.
 She knocks her head on a pillar, leaving blood spots on the fan which was given by Hou Fangyu.
 After that, Yang draws a branch of peach blossoms with Li Xiangjun's blood on the fan, and it is sent to Hou Fangyu to show Li Xiangjun's determination.
 Jin Fu, author of Chinese Theatre, wrote that the fan and poem symbolize the integrity and determination of Li Xiangjun.